-SCHOOL HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUA TE COURSE CODE PTH_W07 SEMESTER OPTIONAL WINTER MODULE COURSE TITLE HEALTH PSYCHOL .OGY INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, weekly teaching hourse, credits e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and weekly teaching hours and the total credits LECT URES 2 4 Add rows if necessary.
+SCHOOL HEALTH REHAB ILITATION SCIE NCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUA TE COURSE CODE PTH_W07 SEMESTER OPTIONAL WINTER MODULE COURSE TITLE HEALTH PSYCHOL OGY INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHIN HOURS G CREDITS (ECTS) LECT URES 2 4 Add rows if necessary.
 The organisation of teaching and the teaching methods used are described in detail at (d).
-COURSE TYPE general background, special background, specialised general knowledge, skills development bund, bund, Specialised knowledge/Optional module skills PREREQUISITE COURSES: - - LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.u upatras.gr/mod ules/auth/openco ourses.php?fc=134
+COURSE TYPE general background, special background, specialised general knowledge, skills development Specialised knowledge/Optional module PREREQUISITE COURSES: - LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.upatras.gr/modules/auth/opencourses.php?fc=134

 The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.
-Consult Appendix A

-- consult Appendix A - Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes

-- Achieving the concept of psychological terms, as well as different psychological theories. - Informing them about the limits of physiological and pathological behavior. - Understanding the role of the illness in the individual's mental health, through the knowledge that the individual is a single psychosomatic entity. - To fully inform them about the value of their interpersonal relationships in their workplace. - Achieving the ability to distinguish pathological behavior, as well as the ability to control crisis situations, which are related to their professional space.
+- Have gained the competency in achieving the concept of psychological terms, as well as different psychological theories. - Have the skills of Informing them about the limits of physiological and pathological behavior. - Have obtained the knowledge required in order to understand the role of the illness in the individual's mental health, through the knowledge that the individual is a single psychosomatic entity. - Have the skills to recognize the value of their interpersonal relationships in their workplace. - Have achieved the ability to distinguish pathological behavior, as well as the ability to control crisis situations, which are related to their professional space.